gtiernon/linreg.package/README.md

 ## Usage

 In order to use this function, real or simulated data is needed.
-The user needs to input a formula that contains the desired outcome and predictor(s) and the dataset that the variables come from.
+The user needs to input a formula that contains the desired outcome and predictor(s) as well as the dataset that the variables come from.

 ## Installation